Wavves: Hideaway (2021–present)

-However,the single didn't release on this day.
-With Williams saying in an Instagram story that he shortly after deleted.
-That the first single would release February 28th and that he was over 300,000 dollars in the hole from the recording process of the album.
+However, the single didn't release on this day.
+Instead, Williams said in an Instagram story that he shortly after deleted that the first single would release February 28 and that he was over 300,000 dollars in debt from the recording process of the album.

-On February 28th the single released titled "So Long".
+On February 28 the single released titled "So Long".
 They also launched a cannabis brand along with the new single.

+On July 8, 2026, Wavves announced a collaborative album with Say Anything titled Cherry Soda, set for release on September 18.
+However, after Say Anything frontman Max Bemis was accused of sexual misconduct in August, Nathan Williams announced the album would be re-recorded as a solo album.
+On September 14, Williams announced that the new version of the album would be released on October 30.

 Musical style

 Wavves' style has been described as many different genres including, indie rock, pop-punk, surf rock, lo-fi, noise pop, garage rock, alternative rock, psychedelic rock, grunge, punk rock, and power pop.